IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Portable Hive/Soul Of Secrets Bee Damage, you could kill bosses with just the Bee gun alone faster than anything else!
 (Is now soft capped at 10X damage bonus of the normal bee damage)

--Beam Cannon has been moved to post Luminite Wraith, beam Cannon Alt Fire Spread and mana costs reduced, primary consumes small ammounts of plasma.
+-Beam Cannon has been moved to post Luminite Wraith, beam Cannon Alt Fire Spread and mana costs reduced, primary consumes small amounts of plasma.
 Attempting to not out-class the Lunar Cascade

 -Buffed Lunar Cascade